 All bows have the Bow Shot ability, assigned to the left-hand button while a bow is equipped.
 Holding down the left-hand button causes the player to pull the bowstring back with an arrow nocked.
 For the first 0.9 seconds of draw time, arrow base power scales up to a maximum of 100% of base max damage, and 30 energy is drained from the player's energy pool.
 Starting at 0.9 seconds of draw time and ending at 1.1 seconds, the bow will usually turn white to indicate that the shot is fully charged.
 For maximum damage output, the arrow should be released within this interval - keeping the bow drawn for too long will reduce arrow base power to 80% of base max damage, indicated by the bow returning to its normal color.

 All bows except for the Light Bow and the Aegisalt Bow also possess the Zen Shot ability, assigned to the right-hand button while equipped.
 Holding down the right-hand button causes the player to enter a zen state before drawing their bow and aiming high.
 Arrow base power scales to 100% of base max damage over the first 0.9 seconds of draw time while 60 energy is drained from the player's energy pool.
-When the arrow is released, it flies in a high arc and splits into three arrows on the way down; the center arrow passes very close to the aiming cursor's location at the time of release as it falls to the ground.
+When the arrow is released, it flies in a high arc and splits into three arrows after 1 second of flight.
+At the split point, the outer two arrows' flight directions deviate from the original arrow's flight direction by 10 degrees, and only the center arrow will actually pass through the position of the cursor at the time of release (the outer arrows, however, will usually be fairly close).

 Killing a procedurally generated monster with a bow or thrown hunting weapon greatly increases the chance of obtaining food.
 Bipedal monsters will drop either Raw Steak or Leather, quadrupedal monsters will drop either Raw Steak, Raw Ribs or Leather, and flying monsters will drop Raw Poultry.
 Swimming monsters, both large and small, have the same item drop chances regardless of whether a hunting weapon dealt the killing blow.